Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit displays the contents in the current directory 2-bring_me_home changes the working directory to the home directory 3-listfiles lists current directory contents in long format
+1-listit displays the contents in the current directory 2-bring_me_home changes the working directory to the home directory 3-listfiles lists current directory contents in long format 4-listmorefiles lists all files including hidden ones in long format